A Full List Of E20 Compliant Bikes and Scooters in India

 Bajaj

 Bajaj has been a part of the E20-compatible wave since April 2023, making sure its popular models are ready for the change.
-This includes the reliable and fuel-efficient CT 110 and Platina 110, which are a favorite among daily commuters.
+This includes the reliable and fuel-efficient CT 110 and Platina 110, which are a favourite among daily commuters.

-The iconic Pulsar series, from the 125 to the powerful N160 and 220F, are also on the list, as are the RS 200 and the classic Avenger 220.
+The iconic Pulsar series, from the 125 to the powerful N160 and 220F, are also on the list, as are the RS 200 and the classic Avenger 220

 Even the more premium Dominar series, both the 250 and 400, are ready for E20, proving that Bajaj is making sure its entire lineup is aligned with the future of fuel.